qmlbook/qmlbook/en/ch15/index.rst

     myapp.depends = mylib

 This declares a project with two subprojects: ``mylib`` and ``myapp``, where ``myapp`` depends on ``mylib``.
-When you run qmake on this project file it will generate for each project file a build file in the corresponding folder.
+When you run qmake on this project file it will generate file a build file for each project in a corresponding folder.
 When you run the make file for ``my.pro``, all subprojects are also built.

 Sometimes you need to do one thing on one platform and another thing on other platforms based on your configuration.
 For this qmake introduces the concept of scopes.
-A scope is a applied when a configuration option is set to true.
+A scope is applied when a configuration option is set to true.

 For example to use a unix specific utils implementation you could use::